Nature’s Stress and Anxiety Relief, Naturally!

 Spending time in nature doesn’t have to mean ‘going bush’.
 It can be as simple as sitting in your local park.
 Time in nature can also be interpreted as time with nature, so simply taking time to closely observe and be present with something of the natural world, such as a tree, a bird, a pebble or a flower, can be supportive.
 Check out the kid in the photo, entranced by the magical beauty of the dragonfly!

-The concept of taking time in nature may seem inaccessible for some due to location or time constraints; certain phobias may preclude others from venturing confidently beyond the safety of four walls.
+The concept of taking time in nature may seem inaccessible for some due to location, physical or time constraints; certain phobias may preclude others from venturing confidently beyond the safety of four walls.
 If you find yourself in one of these situations, stay tuned because we’ll look at some ways of working with theses constraints later in the article, to support you to access some of these healing natural benefits.

 If you’re already one for spending time in nature, you’re probably already familiar with the calming effects on your mind and nervous system.